srlearn/rnlp/README.md

 9.wordString - the string contained in the word.

-More relationships are going to be included soon. such as part-of-speech tagging, named entity recognition and the wordString.
+More relationships are going to be included soon. such as part-of-speech tagging and named entity recognition